TO THOSE WITH TATTOOS: STOP! STOP! STOP!

 It has come to my attention a couple of times now that some people really do not like this post.
 I understand these sentiments.
 Just click away now…..I am serious.

 Have a great day!

 Stubborn, eh?
-Well, if you insist, make sure you read the opening line and first paragraph again after you are done.
-And to be honest, do not get too upset about what one anonymous blowhard on the internet says about a tattoo he has never seen.
+Well, if you insist, make sure you read the opening line and first paragraph twice after you are done.
+And to be honest, do not get too upset about what one blowhard on the internet says about a tattoo he has never seen.
 Screw that guy! is what I would think, personally.
 Nevertheless, I did my best to prevent myself from gratuitously making you angry while you most likely procrastinate from work.
 Govern yourselves accordingly.]]]

 So begins a mean and hypocritically judgmental post…